ryrych/stacja-pogodowa-angular/README.md

 # Stacja pogodowa / Weather station

 Weather station is a project displaying weather information for Wroclaw city.
-Data is provided by [OpenWeater](http://openweathermap.org/).
+Data is provided by [OpenWeather](http://openweathermap.org/).

 ## Process

-After creating information architecture, I planned UI on paper wireframes.
+Process took into account design phase and development phases.

+### Design phase

+1. Research: similar solutions
+2. Information architecture: how to display most important information
+3. Paper prototypes: for mobile and tablet devices, vertical and horizontal views
+4. Look & feel: layout, typography scale, fonts
+5. Detailed screens in Figma

+<em>Lato</em> and suplementary <em>Libre Franklin</em> were selected to give the UI lightness and maintain legibility.
+I chose <em>1.414</em> scale as it perfectly fits for temperature displayed at the top part of the layout.

 ![Paper prototype][1]

-Detailed screens were created in Figma. <em>Lato</em> and suplementary <em>Libre Franklin</em> were selected to give the UI lightness and maintain legibility.
+Paper prototypes

 ![Monochrome scheme][2]
+Monochrome version

-As background of the widget changes according to a part of the day (morning, afternoon, and evening), I created three color schemes:
+As background of the widget was supposed to change to a part of the day (morning, afternoon, and evening), the following color schemes were created:

 - Morning
 - Afternoon
 - Evening

-![Color schemes][6]
+![Color schemes][3]

-Colors have best possible contrast ratio.
+Accessability was taken into account—colors have best possible contrast ratio.
 Ratio was tested using: [Contrast ratio tool](https://contrast-ratio.com/).

-![Morning][3]
-![Afternoon][4]
-![Evening][5]
+### Development phase

+1. Static version (with Webpack)
+2. Angular version

+While working on the static version, I coded design with <em>SASS</em> spliting the code into modular parts.
 Finally the project was implemented using <em>Angular 9</em> and deployed to <em>Firebase</em>.
+For the <em>MVP</em> only mobile version with vertical layout was delivered.

 Visit the project: https://stacja-pogodowa-dbadd.web.app/